Lower Bounds for Quantum Oblivious Transfer

 In another work, Jain, Radhakrishnan and Sen \cite{JRS02} showed that in a 1-out-of-$n$ $OT$ protocol, if Alice gets $t$ bits of information about Bob's index $b$, then Bob gets at least $\Omega(n/2^{O(t)})$ bits of information about Alice's string $x$.

 In this paper, we quantitatively study the bias of quantum oblivious transfer protocols.
-More precisely, we construct a coin flipping protocol that uses $OT$ as a subroutine and show a relation between the cheating probabilities of the $OT$ protocol and the ones of the coin flipping protocol.
-Then, using Kitaev's lower bound for coin flipping we derive a non-trivial lower bound (albeit weaker) on the cheating probabilities for $OT$.
+More precisely, we construct a bit commitment protocol that uses $OT$ as a subroutine and show a relation between the cheating probabilities of the $OT$ protocol and the ones of the bit commitment protocol.
+Then, using a lower bound for quantum bit commitment, we derive a non-trivial lower bound (albeit weaker) on the cheating probabilities for $OT$.
 More precisely we prove the following theorem.

-\begin{theorem} In any quantum oblivious transfer protocol, we have
+{\bf Theorem~1:} In any quantum oblivious transfer protocol, we have

-where $f$ is a function that we define later.
-This implies for the bias $\eps$ of the protocol that